 The penalties can come in the form of government sanctions, or even worse, cybercrime.
 Poor record management opens the door to everything from phishing to ransomware, and the list goes on and on.
 Although the government fines can be hefty, you’d be grateful not to have your business data fall into the hands of criminals.

-Several Real-World Examples of Poor Record Management
+Several Real-World Examples of Poor Records Management

 The Colonial Pipeline attack that brought the oil pipeline giant to its knees in 2021, is thought to be the result of just a single compromised password.
-The aftermath resulted in the entire East coast of the United States seeing gas shortages, fuel inflation, and long lines for customers to fill their tanks.
+The aftermath resulted in the entire East Coast of the United States seeing gas shortages, fuel inflation, and long lines for customers to fill their tanks.
 In some instances, gas stations ran out of fuel entirely.
-Not to mention that the company eventually ended up paying the $4.4 million dollar ransom, just to regain control of their IT assets.
+Not to mention that the company eventually ended up paying the 4.4 million dollar ransom, just to regain control of their IT assets.

-With these fines and data breaches in mind, it may be time to solidify your record management program.
+With these fines and data breaches in mind, it may be time to solidify your records management program.
 Your organization needs to come up with a solid plan and stick to it.
 There’s a lot to be learned from other companies’ mistakes, and there’s a lot that can be improved upon.
 Regularly keeping all staff members educated, and informed of any changes is a good place to start.

-Knowing your industry’s unique challenges and government regulations are also a key factor to consider.
+Knowing your industry’s unique challenges and government regulations is also a key factor to consider.
 While Morgan Stanley and Bank of America will likely weather the storm, smaller businesses can’t operate with fines in the millions of dollars.